Standard Grease

 Grease Operating Period

 The grease operating period indicates how long the grease is able to sufficiently lubricate the bearing without relubrication.
-After the grease operating period is reached, the bearing can only function to a limited extent.
+Once the grease operating period is reached, the bearing can only function to a limited extent.
 The bearing may fail relatively quickly due to lubricant failure.
 If the grease operating period is shorter than the calculated bearing life, it becomes the determining variable.
-This applies when the rolling bearing cannot be relubricated.
-The calculation of the grease operating period is based on statistical principles, assuming constant operating conditions and suitable and sufficient lubricant.
+This applies when the rolling bearing can no longer be relubricated.
+The calculation of the grease operating period is based on statistical principles, assuming constant operating conditions and a suitable, sufficient lubricant.

-The following operating parameters are required for approximate calculation of the grease operating period:
+The following operating parameters are required to approximately calculate the grease operating period:

 - Load cycle in series operation (speed, duty cycle, standstill time, ...)